Friday, September 30, 2011

 Dear…

-Most people who call others "socialists" usually do not understand the concept of socialism; they vaguely understand even the fallacious over-simplifications of most theories that they hear reiterated typically in scare-mongering political debates and from media talk-show hosts.
-These people that use the term socialism use it as a negative, connotative, name-calling device to frighten others primarily to capitalize on and perpetuate their audience’s profound ignorance.
-This is a means of “propaganda” and “manipulation” of the populace.
+Most people who call others "socialists" usually do not understand the concept of socialism; they vaguely understand even the fallacious over-simplifications of most theories that they hear reiterated typically in scare-mongering political debates and from right-wing media talk-show hosts.
+These people that use the term socialism use it as an evocative, connotative, name-calling device to frighten others primarily so they can capitalize on and perpetuate their audience’s profound fears and ignorance.
+This is a means of "propaganda" and "manipulation" of the populace.

 For the record, I am not a socialist or a communist; I am not a fascist either; moreover, I do not believe in monarchs and aristocracies; I do not believe in theocracies and the "divine right of kings."
 I am not a utilitarian; I am not part of the U.S. plutocracy, (nor would I ever want to be); I am definitely not a “tea partier” (a person who utters sanctimonious platitudes about abstract concepts without intelligent understanding of the ideas or our country's complex problems)!
 Furthermore, I do not believe that an ideal democracy or republic can exist, for often times the majority rule (a form of tyranny in itself) is morally wrong and the minority is right.
 I believe in an ethical and moral capitalism but that, of course, is an oxymoron.